Skip to main content

 Default: empty

-Additional labels to apply to worker pods.
+Additional labels to apply to worker Pods.
 Must be a YAML object, e.g. {"example.com/test-label":"test-value"}.

 WOODPECKER_BACKEND_K8S_POD_ANNOTATIONSโ€‹